shenef/Boktai-Speedrunning/src/zoktai/any.md

 ### Trap: Skeleton

-- Proceed through the ↘️ exit to obtain the ![][icon_gladius] Gladius, then backtrack and hit the skeleton from behind.
+- Proceed through the ↘️ exit to obtain the ![][icon_gladius] Gladius.
+- Backtrack and hit the Skeleton from behind to reach **Lvl 2**.

-Proceed through the ↖️ exit, then open the next green chest for a ![][icon_cloth_armor] Cloth Armor.
+Proceed through the ↖️ exit, then open the next green chest for a ![][icon_cloth_armor] Leather Armor.
 Unequip your current armor (less defense, faster walking speed).

 ### Trap: Ghoul

-- Hit the ghoul 3 times to trigger the cutscene, then damage boost and hit it from behind twice.
+- Hit the Zombie 3 times to trigger the cutscene, then damage boost and hit it from behind twice.

 ## San Miguel

-After the dialogs, kill the first ghoul for EXP then proceed through the ↗️ exit.
+After the dialogs, kill the first Ghoul for EXP then proceed through the ↗️ exit.
 At the piledriver screen, proceed through the ↖️ exit.
-Proceed towards the ↗️ exit, kill the ghoul for EXP, enter the Cathedral.
+Proceed towards the ↗️ exit, kill the Ghoul for EXP, enter the Cathedral.

 ## Cathedral

-Kill two ghouls to reach Lvl 3, upgrade AGIL to 17 and put your remaining stat point into STRG.
+Kill two Ghouls to reach **Lvl 3**, raise AGIL to 17 and put your remaining stat point into STRG.

 Push the blocks to progress and proceed through the ↗️ exit.
 After the cutscene, proceed through the ↘️ exit.